-- Take two writing classes, English 28 in the Fall and English 101 in the Spring - Read, discuss and write about Chicano/Latino culture - Take a Personal Development class paired with English 28 - Work closely with the Puente Counselor until graduation and transfer. - Attend a regional Puente Conference and visit university campuses - Work with mentors from the community
+- Take two writing classes, English 28 in the Fall and English 101 in the Spring - Read, discuss and write about Chicano/Latino culture - Take a Counseling class paired with English 28 - Work closely with the Puente Counselor until graduation and transfer. - Attend a regional Puente Conference and visit university campuses - Work with mentors from the community

 Puente is open to all students eligible for English 28 in the Fall and willing to participate fully in the entire year-long program.
-For application, contact: Sylvia Rodriguez, Puente Counselor (818) 947-2440 rodrigsh@lavc.edu
+For application, contact: Olivia Vallejo, Puente Counselor (818) 947-2626.